EGG SHELLS GARDEN: SPRING SCIENCE EXPERIMENT FOR KIDS

-This spring, celebrate new life and growing things with the egg shell garden science activity for kids!
-Your kids will love growing these tiny gardens.
+This spring, celebrate new life and growing things with the egg shell garden science experiment for kids!
+Your kids will love growing these tiny gardens as one of their science experiments for kids.

 Earth Day is all about celebrating and taking care of our world.
-For this year’s Earth Day, I wanted my kids to think about how they can recycle other materials and use them in a new way to avoid having to buy new supplies for every project.
+For one of this year’s Earth Day STEM activities, I wanted my kids to think about how they can recycle other materials and use them in a new way to avoid having to buy new supplies for every project.
 The kids decided they wanted to plant mini gardens inside egg shells.
 The egg shell garden science activity is the perfect way to view nature, seed science, and growing all up close and on a miniature scale.
 Plus, the little egg shell gardens look adorable!
+You can also do this experiment as an Easter STEM activity.

 What you’ll need to make egg shell gardens: